Has Tretinoin been discontinued in Canada? What are the best alternatives to tretinoin?

 1. Tretinoin dosage and strengths being discontinued and or on back order

 Tretinoin is a prescription form of Vitamin A that is currently facing availability issues in Canada while several doses and forms are either being discontinued or on back order.
-As of the time of writing, March 1st 2024, the brand name product Stieva-A has discontinued two strengths of their products containing .025% and .05% in cream form.
-The strength containing .01% is on back-order and in short supply.
+In August 2023, the brand name product Stieva-A has discontinued three strengths of their products containing .025%, .05%, and .01% tretinoin in cream form.
+As of September 2024, Retin-A by Bausch Health is anticipating a shortage and they have discontinued their product called Vitamin A acid in .025%.
 All to say that many Canadians are struggling to access the prescription form of tretinoin.
 What can they use as alternatives?

 2. Best alternatives to tretinoin that do not require a prescription